by Richard Braucht

 Going with my Mom to the Federal building to stand in line to make an out-of-state phone call.

 Driving through Elmendorf and Fort Richardson to get to Palmer.
 Gravel road.

 Swimming at the Spa (guest pass only.
 Membership too expensive).

 Roller skating at the Roller rink on 6th ave.

-My and my delinquent buddies on 4th ave Saturday afternoon selling Anchorage Times and getting paid from the bar patrons to wipe the chalk marks off of parked cars that the meter maid put on so she could ticket them an hour later.
+My and my delinquent buddies on 4th avenue Saturday afternoon selling Anchorage Times.
+We also got paid by the bar patrons to wipe the chalk marks off of parked cars that the meter maid put on, so she could ticket them an hour later.
 That would fund an afternoon at the Empress for Roy Rogers, Hopalong Cassidy and pop corn.

 Mount Spur eruption.
 Dark as night in the middle of the day.
-The Anchorage times gave us paper boys face masks to wear.
+The Anchorage times gave us paper carriers face masks to wear.